Isynopoulos1/jamming/README.md

 ## Overview

-In this project, you I built a React web application called Jammming.
+In this project, I built a React web application called Jamming.
 Creating React components, passing state, and requests with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 ```sh
 HTML